syncfusion-content/maui-docs/MAUI/DataForm/ManualDataFormItem.md

 ---
 layout: post
 title: Manually create DataFormItems in Maui DataForm control | Syncfusion
-description: Learn here all about working with manually created DataFormViewItems in Syncfusion .
+description: Learn about the working with manually created DataFormViewItems in Syncfusion .
 NET MAUI DataForm(SfDataForm) control in mobile and desktop applications from a single shared codebase.
 platform: Maui
 control: SfDataForm
 documentation: UG